 Bannan Grants support research, course development, and working groups related to the yearly Bannan Institute theme.

-The Ignatian Center for Jesuit Education will award up to three course development grants (up to $1,250 each) for revisions to existing courses to incorporate the 2013-2014 Bannan Institute theme in a significant way.One significant lecture (with student respondents) within the newly developed course should be opened to the University community and larger public, and explicitly address the Institute theme.
+The Ignatian Center for Jesuit Education will award up to three course linking grants (up to $500 each) for revisions to existing courses to incorporate the 2015-2016 Bannan Institute offerings in a significant way.
+For example, faculty members may propose to link a course theme to all or part of a Bannan Institute quarterly lecture series or propose a related speaker for inclusion within the Bannan Institute lecture series that connects their course to the broader Bannan Institute theme.

-The Ignatian Center for Jesuit Education will award up to two working group grants (up to $5,000 each) to encourage faculty and staff to work in teams to define and develop research related to the Institute theme (broadly construed), to foster collaborative scholarly exchange, to promote interdisciplinary scholarship, and to encourage intellectual discourse among faculty, staff, and students.
+The Ignatian Center for Jesuit Education will award up to three working group grants (up to $5,000 each) to encourage faculty and staff to work in teams to define and develop research related to the Institute theme (broadly construed), to foster collaborative scholarly exchange, to promote interdisciplinary scholarship, and to encourage intellectual discourse among faculty, staff, and students.
 Working group activities can take various forms, such as a series of roundtables, reading groups, speaker symposia, or workshops centered on the theme.
 Proposals that draw members from more than one unit on campus are particularly encouraged.

 The William C. Spohn Religion and Public Life Grant is awarded annually to one undergraduate or graduate student at Santa Clara University interested in exploring a vocational project in religion and public life.
 The grant was established by friends and family of William C. Spohn, former director of the Bannan Institute, whose work, leadership, and scholarship were animated by a deep commitment to “go and do likewise,” responding to God’s invitation to participate in the healing and transformation of our world.
 Interested applicants should contact Theresa Ladrigan-Whelpley, Director of Bannan Institutes, for more information.